Sensor WiFi and Registration

 Associated Email

-If the association check doesn’t pass, double-check that the device ID is entered exactly as written on the label on your sensor.
-It can be easy to mistake things like “3” for an “8”.
+If the association check doesn’t pass, double-check that the device ID is entered exactly as printed on the label on your sensor.
+It can be easy to mistake numbers like 3s for 8s.

 If the device ID is correct, you may be using the wrong associated email:

-1. The email used to purchase the device is associated.
+1. The email used to purchase the device is associated by default.
 If you’re unsure which email this is, you can try entering multiple emails to see if one passes the association check.

-2. You can also look for the purchase and shipping confirmation emails the purchasing email would have received.
+2. You can also check your email inboxes for purchase and shipping confirmation emails from us.
+Whichever email address received those would be the associated email.

-If you’re unable to find the associated email, send an email to contact@purpleair.com with the device ID and associated email you’re trying to use.
+If you’re unable to find the associated email via any of the methods above, send an email to contact@purpleair.com with the device ID and associated email you’re trying to use.

 Once you have correctly entered the device ID and associated email, you can fill in the rest of the information on the registration form.

-To choose your sensor’s location on the map, drag the red marker :red_marker: to where you want it to appear.
-You can click the “-” button, shown in the image below, to zoom out when selecting this location.
+• Map Location: to choose your sensor’s location on the map, drag the red marker :red_marker: to where you want it to appear.
+You can click the “+” and “-” buttons, shown in the image below, to zoom in and out when selecting this location.
+The registration form will use your location information, if available, to estimate a location, but most of the time, you’ll need to drag the red map marker to adjust.

 Submit Registration